NASCAR’s 75 Greatest Drivers: The GOATs

 In 1998, NASCAR had a panel select a list of its 50 greatest drivers for its golden anniversary.

 Likewise, we at Frontstretch decided to put together our own list of the 75 greatest NASCAR drivers in honor of this year’s milestone.
-Seventeen of our writers weighed in to pick the 75 drivers, and we’ll be releasing four-seven drivers from that list every weekday for the next three weeks.
+Seventeen of our writers weighed in to pick the 75 drivers, and we’ll be releasing four to seven drivers from that list every weekday for the next three weeks.

 Similar to the one in 1998, this list is not a ranking of the top-75 drivers.
 Instead, we’ve broken the list down into categories, with a new category released each day (see the full list below).
 Within those categories, the drivers are listed in alphabetical order.